 You can use resource planning software like Float to help you spot projects that might be missing key team members.

 The Project Plan view shows a list of projects, providing a quick overview of the number of people assigned to each project.
 For instance, if a project is planned with four people, this view helps you quickly identify any discrepancies, such as noticing that the team lacks a designer.
-From then, you can investigate further to determine if this was intentional or an oversight.
+From there, you can investigate further to determine if this was intentional or an oversight.

 From a budget standpoint, make sure you allocate funds to the project elements that are essential for delivery (e.g., a piece of heavy equipment may be essential for completing a construction project.)